Cross Registration FAQ

 How do I know if I’m eligible to cross register?

 You are eligible for cross registration if you are in good academic standing at your home institution and meet any program eligibility requirements set by the home and the host institutions.
 At the time of cross registration, you must currently be enrolled at your home institution at the undergraduate, graduate, or professional level in a degree program for which academic credit is awarded (the definition of “program” is determined by your institution).

 Who should I contact on my campus to get information about cross registration?

-The cross registration representative is the campus administrator responsible for assisting students in understanding and completing the cross registration process, ensuring the completion and transmittal of application forms, and helping students meet their responsibilities under the program.
+The cross registration coordinator is the campus administrator responsible for assisting students in understanding and completing the cross registration process, ensuring the completion and transmittal of application forms, and helping students meet their responsibilities under the program.

 How do I cross register?

 You must complete the SOCHE Cross Registration Form.
 The form must be signed by your academic advisor and by the cross registration coordinator at the home and the host institutions.
 If the host institution course instructor’s or department’s approval is needed, you may be directed to obtain such approval.
 If accessibility services are needed, the accommodation plan must be verify by the home institution’s Accessibility/Disability Office.
 Once all approvals have been obtained, the host institution’s cross registration coordinator will register you for the approved course on a space-available basis after the host institution’s regularly enrolled or continuing students have had first priority for registration.

 Where can I obtain a Cross Registration Form?